-This regulation is intended for all Dutch and International students of the UT.
-These students may, if they meet the conditions of the scheme, be eligible for financial support in the form of:
+This regulation is intended for all students of the UT.
+These may, if they meet the conditions of the scheme, be eligible for financial support in the form of a reimbursement tuition fee for unused services.
+This regulation is subdivided in: